Solin: Ancient Salona

 Salona had a well-organized Christian community with a bishop as leader ever since the middle of the 3rd century (bishop martyr Venantius lived at that time).
 Since the fourth century, Salona honored in its large basilicas its glorious martyrs from the times of Diocletian's persecution: St Domnius (Latin: Domnius; Croatian: Duje; Italian: Domnio), craftsman Anastasius the Fuller, deacon Septimia, priest Asteria, and others.

 In the fifth Century, Salona's bishops started exercising more metropolitan duties (archbishop Hezihius), and in the sixth century they carried the archbishop title as well (arhiepiscopus), and fulfilled the duties associated with the title. (archbishops Stephen, Honorius and others).
 That means that at that time they held primary positions in western Illyria.
 Siscia's bishop from the region Pannonia joined the Dalmatian bishops on the synods held in Salona in the years 530 and 533 as a member with full rights.
 At the time of Diocletian, Salona had a population of 60,000.

-In 639 Salona was destroyed by the Avars.
+In 639 Salona was destroyed by the Slavs.
 After the fall of Salona and the whole region under the Avarian rule (first quarter of 7th century), worship of Salona's martyrs was moved to Rome.
 Namely, Pope John IV ordered transportation of parts of their relics, which he placed in a dedicated chapel close to the Lateran baptistry.
 The images of those saints, which had been created in mosaic by the Pope's wish, can be found today in the apside of the chapel.
 Search for relics for Rome was probably the incentive for Salona residents who inhabited the new city of Split, located only a few kilometers from the abandoned Salona.
 At the very least, they wanted to bring to Split the bones of their most important protectors: St. Domnius and St. Anastasius.
 They placed them in what was once Diocletian's mausoleum, which was subsequently converted into the Cathedral of Saint Domnius.

 Middle Ages

-In the 9th century, duke Trpimir I of Croatia built a Benedictine monastery between Klis and Solin.
+In the 9th century, Duke Trpimir I of Croatia built a Benedictine monastery between Klis and Solin.
 Inscriptions dated to 852 from there are first known written record of the name of Croats in modern-day Croatian territory.

-In the 10th century, queen Helen (Jelena) had built two churches by the Jadro: the Church of St. Stephen and the Church of St. Mary.
+In the 10th century, Queen Helen (Jelena) had built two churches by the Jadro: the Church of St. Stephen and the Church of St. Mary.
 The Church of St. Stephen was the burial place of a number of Croatian kings along with other nobility, It was destroyed by the Ottoman Turks in the 16th century.
-The nearby Church of St Mary was the burial site of Mihajlo Krešimir II and his wife Jelena, the benefactress.
+The nearby Church of Saint Mary was the burial site of Mihajlo Krešimir II and his wife Jelena, the benefactress.

 In the 11th century, the Church of Saint Peter and Moses (known today as "hollow church") was built north of Solin, near the two churches of Saint Mary and Stephen, in which Demetrius Zvonimir was crowned as king of Dalmatia and Croatia.